Fast Start Check List

 My child might have autism.
 What should I do?

-This checklist was created to help parents who are concerned that their child is exhibiting signs of an Autism Spectrum Disorder (ASD).
+This checklist was created to help parents who are concerned that their child is exhibiting signs of an Autism Spectrum Disorder (autism).
 It gives parents a 'fast start' in learning how to obtain support through the evaluation and initial treatment process and is not intended to be all-inclusive.
 Work with your physician, service providers, and other knowledgeable people to determine the best route for your family.
 Don't worry about trying to do everything on this list all at once.
 You know your family's capabilities best and you should try only those interventions and treatments that make sense to your family.

 Disclaimer: The information contained in this checklist should not be construed as medical advice.
 Please consult a professional to help guide you in your decision-making process.